-Rethink’s advocacy work boldly puts the issues that matter to women with breast cancer on the agenda.
+Rethink’s advocacy work boldly puts the issues that matter to those with breast cancer on the agenda.

-We work closely with young women when we do our advocacy work, placing them at the center of making much-needed changes to improve breast cancer services, treatment, education and research for all women.
+We work closely with young people when we do our advocacy work, placing them at the center of making much-needed changes to improve breast cancer services, treatment, education and research for all people.

 To get involved in our Movements for Change please click on the links below or contact us.

 Movements for Change

 You count when you are counted.